james11200/scrape_news/README.md

+#Stock News Scraper and Price Labeler

-This program uses selenium to scrape news from https://invest.cnyes.com/.
+This program is a tool for scrapping stock news data from https://invest.cnyes.com/ using the selenium library.

-Run the program and type in the stock you want to scrape.
+You can run the program and type the stock you want to scrape.
 Ex.
-AAPL
+AAPL, NVDA.

 The output columns include [Date, Title, Content, and Page.]